-The net remaining unpaid balance of the contract prices for our six newbuilds and our one secondhand vessel was \$198.8 million as of February 15, 2013.
+The net remaining unpaid balance of the contract prices for our 11 newbuild vessels was \$277.7 million as of February 24, 2015.
 We anticipate that our primary sources of funds to satisfy these commitments will be from existing cash and time deposits, operating cash surplus and available borrowings under our existing credit facilities and our floating rate note facility.
-As of February 15, 2013, the company has two existing vessels unencumbered and a \$50 million long-term floating rate note facility against which additional loan and credit facilities can be drawn, as well as \$73.7 million in cash and short-term time deposits and restricted cash, and \$68.9 million available under existing revolving credit facilities.
+As of February 24, 2015, the Company has no existing vessels unencumbered and \$158.7 million in cash and restricted cash, \$119.9 million available under existing revolving credit facilities and \$204.0 million available under new loan and credit facilities.
 Our ability to obtain bank financing or to access the capital markets for future offerings may be limited by our financial condition at the time of any such financing or offering, including the actual or perceived credit quality of our charterers and the market value of our fleet, as well as by adverse market conditions resulting from, among other things, general economic conditions, weakness in the financial markets and contingencies and uncertainties that are beyond our control.
 To the extent that we are unable to enter into new credit facilities and obtain such additional secured indebtedness on terms acceptable to us, we will need to find alternative financing.
 If we are unable to find alternative financing, we will not be capable of funding all of our commitments for capital expenditures relating to our contracted newbuilds.
-A failure to fulfill our commitments generally results in a forfeiture of the advance we paid to the shipyard or the third-party seller with respect to the contracted newbuild or secondhand vessel and a write-off of expenses capitalized.
+A failure to fulfill our commitments generally results in a forfeiture of the advance we paid to the shipyard or the third-party seller with respect to the contracted newbuild vessels and a write-off of expenses capitalized.
 In addition, we may also be liable for other damages for breach of contract.
 Examples of such liabilities could include payments to the shipyard or the third-party seller for the difference between the forfeited advance and the amount that remains to be paid by us if the shipyard or the third-party seller cannot locate a third-party buyer that is willing to pay an amount equal to the difference or compensatory payments by us to charter parties with whom we have entered into charters with respect to such vessels.
 Such events, if they occurred, would adversely affect our business, financial condition and results of operation.